Greasy Chain Opens Wednesday in Portage - PortageOnline.com

 Volunteers are welcome, and anyone can help by contacting Wassink at (204) 249-0088, or the Facebook page entitled Portage Active Transportation Committee.

-The shop's located at the corner of 1st Ave and 1st Street NW.
+The shop's located at the corner of Fisher Ave and 1st Street NW, south of Fisher.
 It's the new garage that was built a couple of years ago beside the CMHA housing complex that's alongside the railway tracks and the Tupper Street bridge.

 The shop opens up this year on Wednesday from 6:00 p.m. until 9:00 p.m. and continues each Wednesday throughout the summer.